-Friday the 13th, March 2020, will gone down in infamy.
+Friday the 13th, March 2020, has gone down in infamy.
 That’s the day everything “went sideways”, according to the Canadian Real Estate Association.
-You too?

 The 2020 Ides of March

-Canada’s national housing agency, Canada Mortgage and Housing Corporation (CMHC), had predicted 2020 would be the year Toronto’s real estate market “bounced back”.
-That was pre-pandemic.
-As we know, new home listings across Canada dropped off the COVID-19 cliff in March, declining by an astounding 12.5%.
+Pre-pandemic, Canada’s national housing agency, Canada Mortgage and Housing Corporation (CMHC), predicted 2020 would be the year Toronto’s real estate market “bounced back”.
+Now that home sales are picking up all over Ontario (after a precipitous 12.5% drop in March 2020), it’s time to take stock of your mortgage’s health.

 Who’s Default Is It

 Defaulting on a mortgage is a legal headache you definitely don’t need right now.
 Mortgage agreements come with terms and obligations, like making monthly payments.

 But you can also be in default if you:

 - or you sell without bank approval.